stillphy/iptv_checker/README.md

 ## What makes this program interesting ?

-1) Integrated Xtream-Codes server looking support
+1) Integrated Xtream-Codes server looking support (Work In Progress)
 2) Check the link's country origin
 3) Efficiency and fast checking